Arnold Gosewich: History

-Arnold Gosewich was born in Ottawa, Canada, attending Lisgar Collegiate Institute and the High School of Commerce in that city.
+Arnold Gosewich was born in Ottawa, Canada, attended Lisgar Collegiate Institute and the High School of Commerce in that city.
 He later studied commerce at Clarkson University, graduating with an honors degree in Business Administration, and where one of his classmates was fellow Ottawa native Harvey Glatt.

 Gosewich was first involved with the Canadian music industry.
-In 1957, he was a partner, Harvey Glatt, in the establishment of The Treble Clef music store, the first stand-alone music store in that city, which later grew to a chain of stores in Ottawa and area.
+In 1957, he partnered with Harvey Glatt, in the establishment of The Treble Clef music store, the first stand-alone music store in that city, which later grew to a chain of stores in Ottawa and area.
 Gosewich later became the President of Capitol Records of Canada (1969-1976) and subsequently Chairman of CBS Records of Canada, (1977-1982).
-He later became involved in the book publishing industry, becoming the Chief Operating Officer of Macmillan Canada in 1982, prior to becoming a literary agent and book publishing consultant, as of 1989.
+He became involved in the book publishing industry, becoming the Chief Operating Officer of Macmillan Canada in 1982, prior to becoming a literary agent and book publishing consultant, as of 1989.
 Gosewich's initial activities as a literary agent were through the acquisition, with fellow Macmillan publisher Linda McKnight, of the Colbert Agency, in 1989.
 As of 1993, Gosewich established his own literacy agency.